Seward to Vancouver Cruises

 Seward to Vancouver Alaska Cruises

 Most cruise passengers travel to Seward by the Alaska Railroad or Park Connection Motorcoach.
 This trip south from Anchorage is often the last leg of a week-long land package, although it is possible to fly into Anchorage, spend the night, and travel south to Seward for a disembarking cruise the next day.
 The cruise dock is located less than a mile from Seward's central Small Boat Harbor and two miles from downtown.
-On cruise ship days, the city runs a free shuttle from the dock on a circuit through town every 30 minutes.
+The city runs a free shuttle from the dock on a circuit through town every 30 minutes.

 Upon reaching Vancouver, cruisers find a busy international city.
 It's a surprising change from Alaska's remote and rambling coastline, but the uniqueness of each only makes the other sweeter.
 Cruises disembark at the Canada Place cruise terminal in downtown.
 Numerous nearby hotels provide shuttle service as well as a convenient access point for a few final days exploring this western corner of British Columbia.
 And for those whose travel time has run out, the Vancouver International Airport is about 30 minutes away by the SkyTrain Canada Line.